msfrt/PiLogger/README.md

 ## Install Telegraf

 Telegraf is a program from the makers of InfluxDB that writes usage metrics to an influx instance.
 This is very useful to have on the raspberry pi.
-The installation instructs are on there website, [here](https://docs.influxdata.com/telegraf/v1.20/introduction/installation/), but the steps to install from the package manager are below:
+The installation instructs are on there website, [here](https://docs.influxdata.com/telegraf/v1.20/introduction/installation/), but you should just be able to run `sudo apt-get update && sudo apt-get install telegraf`.

-1. `wget -qO- https://repos.influxdata.com/influxdb.key | sudo tee /etc/apt/trusted.gpg.d/influxdb.asc >/dev/null
-source /etc/os-release`
-1. `echo "deb https://repos.influxdata.com/${ID} ${VERSION_CODENAME} stable" | sudo tee /etc/apt/sources.list.d/influxdb.list`
-1. `sudo apt-get update && sudo apt-get install telegraf`

 After doing that, make sure that Telegraf runs during startup by enabling the service with `sudo systemctl enable telegraf`